Xerox: 2010s

 In May 2011, Xerox acquired NewField IT for an undisclosed sum.

-In December 2013, Xerox sold their Wilsonville, Oregon solid ink product design, engineering and chemistry group and related assets previously acquired from Tektronix to 3D Systems for $32.5 million in cash.
+In December 2013, Xerox sold its Wilsonville, Oregon solid ink product design, engineering and chemistry group and related assets previously acquired from Tektronix to 3D Systems for $32.5 million in cash.

-In December 2014, Xerox sold the IT Outsourcing business it had acquired in 2009 from Affiliated Computer Services to Atos for $1.05 billion.
+In December 2014, Xerox sold the IT outsourcing business it had acquired in 2009 from Affiliated Computer Services to Atos for $1.05 billion.
 This move was taken due to the relatively slow growth of this business relative to some other Xerox units.

 In January 2016, Xerox—reportedly under pressure from activist shareholder and corporate raider Carl Icahn—announced that by the end of the year it would spin off its business services unit, largely made up of Affiliated Computer Services, into its own publicly traded company.
 The name and management of the new company had not been determined at the time of the announcement.
-Icahn will appoint three members of the new company's board of directors, and he will choose a person to advise its search for a CEO.
+Icahn would appoint three members of the new company's board of directors, and he would choose a person to advise its search for a CEO.
 In June, the company announced that the document management business would retain the name Xerox and the new business services company would be named Conduent.
-It also announced that Ashok Vemuri will serve as Conduent's CEO and that Icahn will control three seats on the new company's board.
-It continues to seek a CEO for Xerox; in May, Burns announced her intention to step down as CEO but continue as chairman of the document management business.
-In June 2016, the company announced that Jeff Jacobson will become the new CEO following the completion of the company's planned separation.
+It also announced that Ashok Vemuri would serve as Conduent's CEO and that Icahn would control three seats on the new company's board.
+It continued to seek a CEO for Xerox; in May, Burns announced her intention to step down as CEO but continue as chairman of the document management business.
+In June 2016, the company announced that Jeff Jacobson would become the new CEO following the completion of the company's planned separation.
 This became effective in January 2017.